 Activities & Tourist Attractions

 Aside from Romano’s many beaches like La Playita, Rincon, Moron, and Bonita, there are a number of activities nearby.
 Cayo Levantado is a secluded island with great snorkeling, while nearby forests are perfect for hiking, mountain biking, or lounging under a gorgeous waterfall.
 The town also has a newly renovated seaside walking promenade for strolling through the many sail and fishing boats.
-If you plan to visit in January, watch humpback whales travel through the bay by the thousands for a truly memorable experience.
+If you plan to visit in January, don’t miss out on the truly memorable experience of watching thousands of humpback whales traveling through the bay!

 Samana is quiet at night, with visitors opting for leisurely dinners and late-night beach strolls.